 The aluminum used in casting generally refers to its alloys rather than pure aluminum.
 The properties of which are as follows:

-- Aluminum alloys offer a range of ductilities, generally lower than pure aluminum metal which is very soft.
+- Aluminum alloys have a range of ductilities, typically lower than pure aluminum, which is very soft.

-- Aluminum castings offer an exceptional stiffness-to-weight ratio, only beaten by more costly magnesium or titanium parts.
+- Cast aluminum has an excellent stiffness-to-weight ratio, exceeded only by more expensive materials such as magnesium or titanium.

 Different Types of Aluminum Casting Processes